 Introduced in 1978, the original VALS (Values, Attitudes, and Lifestyle) divided the American population into nine segments, organized along a hierarchy of needs.
-After several years of use, it was determined that the nine segments reflected a population dominated by people in their 20s and 30s, as the US was ten years ago.
+After several years of use, it was detenmed that the nine segments refjected a population dominated by people in their twenties and thirties, as the U.S. was ten years ago.
 Moreover, businesses found it difficult to use the segments to predict buying behavior or target consumers.
 For these reasons, SRI developed an all-new system, VALS 2.
 It dropped values and lifestyles as its primary basis for its psychographic segmentation scheme.
-Instead, the 43 questions ask about unchanging psychological stances rather than shifting values and lifestyles.
+Instead, the forty-three questions ask about unchanging psychological stances rather than shifting values and lifestyles.

-The psychographic groups in VALS 2 are arranged in a rectangle (see Figure 2.5).
+The psychographic groups in VALS 2 are alTanged i'l a rectangle (see Figure 2.3).
 They are stacked vertically by their resources (minimal to abundant) an horizontally by their self-orientation (principle, status, or action-oriented).